poketrumpeter/Project2_GourmetFood/README.md

 Language: We used Java as the main language of the program, and did most of our work in IntelliJ as our environment IDE.

-Program Design: The program used the factory design pattern for the rolls, as well as the decorator pattern for any add-ons for each roll.
+Program Design: The program used the factory design pattern for the rolls and for the decorators, as well as the decorator pattern for any add-ons for each roll.
 We also have an observer that announces certain aspects of the program, mostly daily information.